Airplane pollution

 The European Commission was first tasked with addressing the non-CO2 emissions of flying in 2008, and commissioned a landmark report to the European Union Aviation Safety Agency (EASA).
 The report, published in 2020, analyzed the latest available science, quantified non-CO2 climate impact of aviation as twice that of CO2, and proposed some mitigation measures.

 However, these measures – and non-CO2 effects in general – are hardly reflected in EU.
-The EU is therefore losing valuable time to mitigate most of the climate impact of aviation.
+One provision exists in the EU ETS text, whereby airlines will have to start monitoring non-CO2 emissions of all flights departing the EU as of 2025.
+Europe should step up its efforts, as it is losing valuable time to mitigate most of the climate impact of aviation.